-Note that there are two mediums within which the collections can be effectively protected: serially-numbered, tamper-resistant, one-time-use, self-sealing plastic bags, OR reusable containers secured with one-time-use numbered seals.
-These guidelines should be followed according to which of those two mediums the parish uses to secure its collections.
+There are two types of containers within which collections can be effectively protected: serially-numbered, tamper-resistant, one-time-use, self-sealing plastic bags, OR reusable containers secured with one-time-use numbered seals.
+The container-opening section of these guidelines should be followed according to which of those two mediums the parish uses to secure its collections.

 The counting process may not begin until at least three (3) counters are present and ready to begin counting.
+It is therefore strontly recommended that at least four (4) counters be scheduled for any given Sunday (or Monday) so that if one counter does not report for duty, the count may still proceed.
 All counting, banding and bank deposit materials must be gathered and available at the counting table before the count begins.
-When it's time to begin the count, all accumulated collection bags will be brought to the counting room by the pastor or designated person.

-Before breaking any seals or opening any bags, the counters must record the serial numbers and examine each bag to determine whether it was properly sealed.
-Where one-time-use numbered seals are used, this is done by examining the container to ensure that it was tightly closed when the seal was affixed, and by grasping opposite sides of the seal at the point of closure (using the thumb and index finger of each hand) and then pulling firmly to verify that the seal is securely fastened.
-If serially numbered one-time-use plastic bags are used, examine each bag to confirm it was properly sealed and that it hasn't been surreptitiously cut open and resealed by anyone.
-If all is well, so indicate on the sack/seal checklist.
-The opened one-time-use bags or seals must be submitted with all other documentation relating to the count.
+When it's time for the count to begin, all accumulated collection bags/containers will be brought to the counting room by the pastor or designated person.
+Before breaking any seals and opening any bags/containers, the counters must record the seal numbers and examine each bag/container to confirm that it was properly sealed and has not been tampered with.
+If one-time-use numbered seals are used, this is done by examining the container to ensure it was tightly closed when the seal was affixed, and by grasping opposite sides of the seal at the point of closure (using the thumb and index finger of each hand) and then pulling firmly to verify that the seal is securely fastened.
+If serially-numbered, tamper-evident, one-time-use bags are used, examine each bag to confirm it was properly sealed and that it has not been surreptitiously cut open and resealed.
+If all is well, so indicate on the sack/container checklist.

-Problems such as improper or inadequate sealing, torn sacks, defective seals or possible tampering must be written up for referral to the pastor, finance manager, secretary and/or usher/collector coordinator, as appropriate.
-Any such write-up should include full details as called for on the collection irregularity report form.
+The opened seals or serially-numbered bags must be retained and submitted with all other papers relating to the count.
+Problems such as improper or inadequate sealing, torn sacks or defective seals must be written up for referral to the pastor, finance manager, secretary and/or usher/collector coordinator, as appropriate.
+Any write-up should include full details as called for on the collection irregularity report form.

-After the checks, currency and coin have been separated, the two primary cash counters will count and band the currency then available.
-Other counters may assist with this phase as long as it is understood that the two primary cash counters are responsible for the accuracy of the cash count and for personally completing the cash form.
-Each cash counters must independently count each currency bundle and initial the currency band to denote agreement with the total value contained therein.
+After the checks, currency and coin have been separated, the two primary cash counters will remain at the opening table and count and band the currency then available.
+Other counters may assist with this phase as long as it is understood the two primary cash counters are responsible for the accuracy of the cash count and for each personally completing a separate cash form.
+Each cash counter must independently count each currency bundle and initial the currency band to denote agreement with the total value contained therein.
 The \$100 one-dollar bundles can be assembled from \$25 bundles which are more easily counted and temporarily banded throughout the counting process.
+In parishes having a bill counting machine, the manual verification process may be omitted as long as the two cash counters are present throughout the process and initial each banded bundle.